- Main purpose of SLRUs

 Let’s wrap up this post with some takeaways.
 If operating a high scale Postgres instance when it comes to SLRUs, what’s worth knowing about?

-• Know about the SLRU system in general, how to monitor it, and don’t forget extensions
+- Know about the SLRU system in general, how to monitor it, and don’t forget about extensions

-• Determine whether your workload is using the SLRU system, monitor their use, and learn about the relevant possible failure points for your use
+- Determine whether your workload is using SLRUs, monitor their growth, and learn about the possible failure points based on your use

 What’s changing with SLRUs in new Postgres versions?